tweag/python-monorepo-example/2016-02-25-hello-sparkle.md

   countVectors <- toTokenCounts cvModel filteredDF "docId" "features"
 ```

 At this stage, we have a distribution of "word usage" for each document.
-We can now initialize the algorithm and run it against the aforementionned distributions, with parameters that depend on the dataset you are running LDA against.
+We can now initialize the algorithm and run it against the aforementioned distributions, with parameters that depend on the dataset you are running LDA against.
 Finally, let's print a summary of the topic model inferred by LDA:

 ``` haskell
   lda <- newLDA batchFraction numTopics maxIterations